reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

 **Q:** What are you (and should we be) most excited about in React Native?

 **A:** That's a good question.
 RN has a lot of value in different ways.
 CodePush, sharing code across platform, fast iteration cycles etc. I'm really excited about the value that it's already bringing even without those things.
-Long term i'm pretty interested in sharing code across platforms (see my [react europe talk](https://www.youtube.com/watch?v=tWitQoPgs8w) for more on this) and how that could really change front-end development.
+Long term I'm pretty interested in sharing code across platforms (see my [react europe talk](https://www.youtube.com/watch?v=tWitQoPgs8w) for more on this) and how that could really change front-end development.

 ---

 **Q:** Where do you begin development from?

-**A:** I begun writing code in middle school / high school.
+**A:** I began writing code in middle school / high school.
 I got into it mainly because of gaming, but my 2nd job was also at a machine shop, and I was able to use it back then too and started writing different line-of-business apps for them as well, which was the first time I was able to make money programming.
 I viewed it mostly as a useful hobby until around college.
-I didn't get into web development until after college though
+I didn't get into web development until after college though.

 ---

-**Q:** I would like to know about the acceptance level of react-native at airbnb among native developers and how is react-native codebase growing in airbnb app :)
+**Q:** I would like to know about the acceptance level of react-native at airbnb among native developers and how the react-native is codebase growing in airbnb app :)

 **A:** I would kind of categorize acceptance at airbnb as "lukewarm".
 I think this is sometimes for very valid reasons, and other times less valid "FUD" type reasons.
 Some native engineers are super excited about it, and others not at all.
 Overall I think we still have a lot of work ahead of us to prove that RN can make high quality experiences, but I'm pretty confident that we will get there.